instatetragrammaton/Patches/Matt Tytel Vital/README.md

 ## Vital Pro and patch redistribution

 I have the Vital Pro version.
 This version ships with more presets and wavetables than the regular Vital Basic version.
 In some of the patches, I use wavetables that may only be available in the Pro version.
-I can not guarantee that they're available in the Free version - then again, Vital in-lines wavetables and samples into the file, so you shouldn't get any "wavetable missing" or "sample missing" errors.
+This means that the patches can not be redistributed in a 100% free fashion.

-If you want to re-distribute my patches, any wavetable that is called "Init" or "TWTT" is not based on the factory wavetables; in other words, redistribution is not an issue.
+The patches in a folder called "UsingFactoryContent" assume you have a version of Vital with any of the included wavetables.
+All patches outside of it are free from factory content.

 # How to install presets